-Not only in age but also important, the feast of Pentecost comes soon after Easter.
+Not only in age but also necessary, the feast of Pentecost comes soon after Easter.
 The main question remains: What happened on Pentecost?
 During the vigil on the eve, the baptism of the catechumens used to take place.
-As at Easter, kneeling and fasting were forbidden on all the days of Pentecost; circus and gymnasium games, pagan theatrical performances, were forbidden.
+As at Easter, kneeling and fasting were forbidden on all the days of Pentecost; circus and gymnasium games, and pagan theatrical performances, were banned.

 Truly worthy of mention is what happened on the day of Pentecost, where the holy spirit of God descended upon the apostles and disciples whom Jesus left behind on earth.
-This miraculous event took place in the year 0033 AD, only 10 days after the Ascension of the Lord.
+This miraculous event occurred in the year 0033 AD, only ten days after the Ascension of the Lord.

-The Feast of Pentecost is so important because biblical scholars demonstrate that on that holy day, the Holy Spirit descended to earth.
-The pouring out of the Holy Spirit or Pentecost commemorates and updates each year God’s sending of the Holy Spirit upon the Apostles of the Saviour gathered in Jerusalem.
+The Feast of Pentecost is so essential because biblical scholars demonstrate that the Holy Spirit descended to earth on that holy day.
+The pouring out of the Holy Spirit or Pentecost commemorates and updates God’s sending of the Holy Spirit each year upon the Apostles of the Saviour gathered in Jerusalem.

 The pouring out of the Holy Spirit marks the foundation of the Church by God sending the Holy Spirit into the world to empower the Holy Apostles to proclaim the Gospel.
 The Church becomes a reality seen through the descent of the Holy Spirit, and to be a Christian is to have the Holy Spirit inside yourself.